-An introduction, types of economy
+An introduction, types of economic

 An Introduction (Types of Economy) There are three categories of an economy based on the role of the state and government relative to the private sector and the market.
 There are three categories of the economy based on dependence.
 Classification of economic activities.
 The classification is done in three categories.

-An Introduction The mode which studies and analyzes all the economic activities of man is called economics.
+An Introduction The mode which studies and analyses all the economic activities of man is called economics.
 The practical side of economics is the economy.
 An economy is a system with which the resources available in the country are exploited and new resources are created.
 Through the economy, an effort is made to bridge the gap between unlimited needs and limited resources so that the consumer is more satisfied, the producer gets more profit, and maximum social welfare is ensured for the society.

 Importance of economy: – Economic activities of a country are related to the economy.
 By which he wants to achieve the highest point of development by using his resources properly.
 In the present situation, the importance of the economy and economic activities has increased.
 Earth has emerged in this era of economic liberalization as a regulatory fact of all human activities.
 To understand the policies of a country, it is necessary to understand the economy and economic system of that country.
 A strong nation cannot be imagined without a strong and capable base.
 The main objective of any nation is to advance the nation on the path of development and ensure the welfare of all the people while ensuring the unity, integrity, and integrity of the nation.